slash4-de/openstack/source/day2.rst

 In this image, you can see that this volume is not attached to any instance and therfore the field 'Attached To' is empty.

+Remember that you can attach this volume to one isntance at a time.
+It is just like attaching an additional hard drive to your machine.
+You can however attach more than one volumes (hard drives) to your VM instance at the same time.

+ Let's leave this new volume here and we will come back  laters and will attach it with one of our instances.

 2. Create a Snapshot of a Volume
 ---------------------------------------------
-Let's understand a few conceptual things about Snapshots before we actually create one.
+Let's understand a few conceptual facts about Snapshots before we actually create one.

 	1. A snapshot is also a block storage that is persistant like a volume and can be created from a volume.